Connect with others who understand.

 • Iron test or ferritin test — This test measures iron levels in your body, as having too little of this mineral is a common cause of anemia.

-• Vitamin B12 or folate (vitamin B9) tests — Testing vitamin levels can help determine other causes of low red blood cell levels, as a vitamin deficiency may also lead to abnormal blood cells.
+• Vitamin B12 or folate (vitamin B9) tests — These tests can help determine other causes of low red blood cell levels, as a vitamin deficiency may also lead to abnormal blood cells.

-• Erythropoietin (EPO) test — Low levels of EPO, a hormone that helps your body make red blood cells, may be a sign that other problems are responsible for anemia.
+• Erythropoietin (EPO) test — This test detects low levels of EPO, a hormone that helps your body make red blood cells, which may be a sign that other problems are responsible for anemia.

-Talk to your doctor if you are experiencing any health changes.
-Your provider can use a range of tests to give you a diagnosis of paroxysmal nocturnal hemoglobinuria or other conditions and recommend appropriate PNH treatment options.
+Talk to your doctor if you’re experiencing any health changes.
+Your provider can conduct a PNH assessment using a range of tests and recommend appropriate PNH treatment options to improve your quality of life.

 All updates must be accompanied by text or a picture.